96boards/documentation/consumer/dragonboard/dragonboard845c/installation/board-recovery.md

 # DragonBoard 845c Board Recovery

 This page outlines steps needed to recover your DragonBoard 845c board from a bricked software state.
-This instruction set is suggested to those who are experiences boot issues due to a corrution in the file system and/or other software components.
+This instruction set is suggested to those who are experiencing boot issues due to a corruption in the file system and/or other software components.

 There are a couple ways to recover your DragonBoard 845c from a "bricked" state.